Carlos Alcaraz: 2023: Wimbledon champion

 Alcaraz was scheduled to play at the Monte-Carlo Masters the following week, but withdrew due to post-traumatic arthritis in his left hand and muscular discomfort in his spine.
-He began the European clay court swing at the Barcelona Open; defeating Stefanos Tsitsipas in the final, he successfully defended his title without dropping a set.
-He won his tenth career title at the Madrid Open again as the defending champion, defeating lucky loser Jan-Lennard Struff.
-At the next clay court tournament, the Italian Open, Alcaraz clinched the No. 1 ranking from Novak Djokovic just by playing his second round match.
-However, he was upset in the third round by the world No. 135 Fabian Marozsan in straight sets, in what Jon Wertheim labelled the biggest upset of the year.
+He defeated Stefanos Tsitsipas in the final of the Barcelona Open to defend his title without dropping a set.
+He also defended his title at the Madrid Open, defeating Jan-Lennard Struff to claim his tenth career title and cement his dominance on Spanish clay.
+At the Italian Open, Alcaraz recovered the No. 1 ranking from Djokovic just by playing his second round match.
+However, he was upset in the third round by world No. 135 Fabian Marozsan in straight sets, in what Jon Wertheim labelled the biggest upset of the year.

 Alcaraz only dropped one set before the semifinals of Roland-Garros, where he met Novak Djokovic for their second career meeting.
 This was a highly anticipated showdown, as the two men had not played a match in over a year despite their ongoing fight over the world No. 1 ranking.
 The match was competitive until Alcaraz faltered at the start of the third set due to cramps from mental pressure and physical intensity; Djokovic won in four sets, going on to win the tournament and regain the No. 1 ranking.